 1) Document to Video Generator

-Kapwing's Document to Video generator converts text from Word, DOC, PDF, or blog posts into video in just a few clicks.
+Kapwing's text to video generator converts text from Word, DOC, PDF, or blog posts into video in just a few clicks.
 If you've already used the Script Generator, the process is even easier.

 Copy your script to your clipboard, then click the Document to Video tab in the left side menu of the Kapwing AI modal.